Chris-pter/Earthquake-Event-Data-Pipeline/README.md

 Once Gold completes, the pipeline triggers a Power BI semantic model refresh in Direct Lake mode, the dashboard reflects the latest data automatically, no manual step needed.

-The pipeline runs on a dual schedule, daily at midgnight for completeness, and every 3 hours to capture new and revised events within the current day.
+The pipeline runs on a dual schedule, daily at midnight for completeness, and every 3 hours to capture new and revised events within the current day.

 # **Architecture**